 Anyone who deals with Chinese smartphones is probably familiar with UMIDIGI.
-The manufacturer is known above all for "hyping" new devices immeasurably in order not to ultimately deliver what a majority of buyers expect.
-A dual camera in DSLR quality then quickly becomes a fake dual camera, and the battery capacities are not always so accurate.
-With the UMIDIGI Z2 Pro, UMIDIGI has again launched a smartphone that promises a lot based on the data sheet.
+The manufacturer is primarily known for "hyping" new devices to an immeasurable extent only to ultimately fail to deliver what the majority of buyers expect.
+A dual camera in DSLR quality quickly becomes a fake dual camera and battery capacities are not always taken very seriously either.
+With the UMIDIGI Z2 Pro, UMIDIGI has once again brought a smartphone onto the market that promises a lot based on the data sheet.

 Design, workmanship and delivery

 The UMIDIGI Z2 Pro is an upgrade of the recently released UMIDIGI Z2.
-Both smartphones share the same housing design.
-The back, which shimmers in the light, is noticeable, although it is not built up in several layers, but only varnished.
-The 153.4 x 74.4 x 8.3 mm, 165g heavy smartphone is available in the colors "Twilight" and "Carbon Fiber".
-In addition, a special edition with a fine ceramic look is available.
+Both smartphones share the same body design.
+What is striking is the back, which shimmers in the light, but is not made up of multiple layers, but is simply painted.
+The 153.4 x 74.4 x 8.3 mm and 165g heavy smartphone is available in the colors “Twilight” and “Carbon Fiber”.
+A special edition with an elegant ceramic look is also available.

 The UMIDIGI Z2 Pro is set up as follows:

 The 6.2 inch display with notch is on the front.
 Apple's iPhone X has made the so-called notch socially acceptable.
 Many manufacturers, especially from China, have jumped on the bandwagon.
 The notch is a recess on the upper edge of the display that, in the case of the Z2 Pro, surrounds the receiver, the front camera and the sensors.
 There is no notification LED!

 The metal housing frame includes a power button and a volume rocker on the right.
 On the left is the hybrid SIM slot, which can be equipped with two nano SIM cards or one nano SIM + micro SD.
 At the bottom there is a USB-C socket in the middle, a microphone on the left and the loudspeaker on the right.
 Another microphone is located inside the top of the frame.
 There is no classic 3.5 mm jack audio output.